yswang1717/NLLinkNet/README.md

 # NL-LinkNet for Road Extraction
 Pytorch implementation of **N**on-**L**ocal LinkNet (**NL-LinkNet**).
 It performs **65.00%** mIOU scores which is better than the 1st ranked single-model solution (D-LinkNet, 64.12%) in DeepGlobe Road Extraction Challenge.
 It also outperforms the ensemble of D-LinkNet, LinkNet, U-Net (64.66%).
 The referenced code can be found [here](https://github.com/zlkanata/DeepGlobe-Road-Extraction-Challenge).

-This version is revised by 20 Feb, 2019
+This version is lastly revised by 20 Feb, 2019.

 ## Basic Overview
 Since the VHR satellie images are taken at high distances, roads (red box) are likely to be covered by ostacles such as shadows, clouds, trees as a below figure.
 Therefore, capturing long-range dependencies (orange box) is essential.
 NL-LinkNet use nonlocal operations which compute feature map as a weighted sum of all pixels.
 It is a key to solve it.